 Fig. 34.
-Normal inventory control (cannot handle saturation in the outflow valve z_1).
+CORRECT: Inventory control of single unit for case with desired feed flow Fs (can be given up) MISPRINT: Normal inventory control (cannot handle saturation in the outflow valve z1).

-The task of designing the inventory control system is greatly simplified by identifying or choosing the "throughput manipulator" (TPM).
+The task of designing the inventory control system is greatly simpli-fied by identifying or choosing the "throughput manipulator" (TPM).
 The "pair-close" pairing rule then results in the "radiation rule" for inventory control as discussed next.